 His throw even got recorded as the second-best throw ever made by a college student.

 He had been training since 2016 for this event, so when it was near, he made sure he gave it his all.
-His dedication paid off as he came third in the trail games.
+His dedication paid off as he came third in the trial games.